isabella232/mobile-services.pt-BR/help/android/overview.md

 >[!IMPORTANT]
 >
->Embora seja possível configurar recursos na interface do usuário, esses recursos não funcionarão até que você baixe o arquivo de configuração gerado e adicione esse arquivo ao SDK.
-Para obter informações sobre como baixar e configurar os sdks, consulte [Implementação principal e ciclo de vida](/help/android/getting-started/dev-qs.md).
+>Although you can configure features in the UI, these features will not work until you download the generated configuration file and add this file to the SDK.
+Para obter informações sobre como baixar e configurar os SDKs, consulte Implementação [principal e Ciclo de vida](/help/android/getting-started/dev-qs.md).

 Os SDKs são compatíveis com as seguintes versões do Android: